DATA SHARING & SECURITY

-It can be time consuming and painful to start again providing them all of your information on your income, spending, assets and debts.
+It can be time-consuming and painful to start again providing them with all of your information on your income, spending, assets and debts.
 Soon all of that will change, not just with banking but with all service providers who require this kind of information (such as telecommunications and energy providers), when the Consumer Data Right comes into play (most know this as Open Banking).

 It will likely take some years to get completely set up, but in short, it will mean that you can tell Company A that you want them to have your information from Company B and they will have to provide it.
 It will put you in control of your data and you won’t have to go through the time-consuming process to start over with Company B. Right now, there are only a few companies who have been granted the license to be able to provide these services between companies which will have strict privacy and security measures around them.

 It will be some time before switching banks will be as easy as it should be under the Consumer Data Right and in the meantime trusted providers like Basiq need to use existing ways to get access to your financial information (like securely entering banking login information through their encrypted portals).
 Open Banking will make this much more convenient in the future.

 Learn more about Open Banking https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0